PhilipvEgmond/Makeathon/README.md

 # View Your AR Model

-This repository contains a platform for you to view your 3D models in AR on your phone.
+This repository contains a platform for you to view your 3D models in AR on your phone without any coding required.
 To upload, an account is required, so create one if you don't have one already.
-It's also possible to clone the project and view it on your own local host if you prefer so.

 ## Your 3D Model